madees/dbaudio-SSC-Plugin-Chataigne-Module/README.md

 - coordinateMappingSourcePositionY(mapping, object, position) : set a specific sound object Y only position in a specified coordinate mapping, range 0-1

-- coordinateMappingSourcePoint2D(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Chataigne Point2D axis ( limits (-1,-1)-(1,1)), output to default DS100 coordinate mapping, center (0,0) from Chataigne will be @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).
+- coordinateMappingSourcePoint2D(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Chataigne Point2D axis ( limits (-1,-1)-(1,1)), output to default DS100 coordinate mapping convention: center (0,0) from Chataigne will be @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).

 - coordinateMappingSourcePoint3D(mapping, object, position) : set a specific sound object position in a specified coordinate mapping, with Point3D for (X,Y,Z), area limits are (0,0,0)-(1,1,1).

-- coordinateMappingSourcePositionPolar(mapping, object, azimuth, distance) : set a specific sound object position in a specified coordinate mapping, in polar coordinates (azimuth,distance), azimuth & distance are floats, range 0-1, output to default DS100 coordinate mapping with center @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).
+- coordinateMappingSourcePositionPolar(mapping, object, azimuth, distance) : set a specific sound object position in a specified coordinate mapping, in polar coordinates (azimuth,distance), azimuth & distance are floats, range 0-1, output to default DS100 coordinate mapping convention: center @(0.5,0.5), and limits for (X,Y):(0,0)-(1,1).

 - reverbSendGain(object, gain) : set the EnSpace reverb level send for a specific object